e-Spirit/fcecom-frontend-api-client/README.md

 Install the module using `npm i fcecom-frontend-api-client`.

-## Backend Server
+## Backend Service
 It is required to use a backend service for authentication.
-Clone the [Connect for Commerce Frontend API Backend Service](https://github.com/e-Spirit/fcecom-frontend-api-backend) repository and follow the setup instructions.
+Clone [this repository](https://github.com/e-Spirit/fcecom-frontend-api-backend) and follow the setup instructions.

 ## Legal Notices

-The Connect for Commerce Frontend API is a product of [Crownpeak Technology GmbH](https://www.crownpeak.com), Dortmund, Germany.
-The Connect for Commerce Frontend API is subject to the Apache-2.0 license.
+The Connect for Commerce Frontend API module is a product of [Crownpeak Technology GmbH](https://www.crownpeak.com), Dortmund, Germany.
+The Connect for Commerce Frontend API module is subject to the Apache-2.0 license.

 ## Disclaimer